Last Updated on

 Since potting soil contains soil, it may not be as sterile as potting mix.
 It may have pathogens, fungus, or other elements that can harm your plants.

-Still, potting soil provides air, organic matter, and water that can be beneficial to your potted plants.
+Still, potting soil provides air, organic matter, and water that can benefit your potted plants.

 Suppose you want to grow organic vegetables in addition to your potted plants.
 You can look into organic potting soil with no chemicals to enhance the growing medium.